 - 1. Check to see that the bond plug is still disconnected. - 2.
 Measure the soil resistivity at pipeline depth using the Wenner four-pin method. - 3.
 Read the native potential of the coupon.
 Take two readings: One with the half-cell inside the dip tube, and one with the half-cell outside the dip tube next to the test station. - 4.
 Read the potential of the pipe.
 Take two readings: One with the half-cell inside the dip tube, and one with the half-cell outside the dip tube next to the test station. - 5.
 Connect the coupon to the pipe with the bond plug. - 6.
 Read the potential again.
 This will be a mixed potential of the pipe and the coupon.
 Take two readings: One with the half-cell inside the dip tube, and one with the half-cell outside the dip tube next to the test station. - 7.
-Measure the current flow between the pipe and the coupon utilizing an appropriate shunt.
+Measure the current flow between the pipe and the coupon utilizing an appropriate shunt. - ✓ denotes update from last revision

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 56 of 226
+May 23, 2023 February 2, 2023 3.1 Page 56 of 231